Zoo Keeper (1983 video game): Development

 The initial design, from Keith Egging, was for a game about a crab that interacted with eggs and tadpoles that emerged from the eggs.
-As programmer John Morgan worked on the game, he made substantial changes and it evolved away from the original concept.
+As programmer John Morgan worked on the game, he made substantial changes, and it evolved away from the original concept.
 He described how the art was created:

 Later in the game, the ledges in the platform level are invisible, which according to Morgan is a bug.
-Because they always move in the same pattern, it still possible to beat the level, so he decided to leave the bug unfixed.
+Because they always move in the same pattern, it is still possible to beat the level, so he decided to leave the bug unfixed.

 Ports

-Zoo Keeper was not ported to contemporary home systems, but programmer Christopher H. Omarzu partially implemented an Atari 2600 version which was cancelled in 1984.
+Zoo Keeper was not published for contemporary home systems, but programmer Christopher H. Omarzu partially implemented an Atari 2600 version which was cancelled in 1984.

 Legacy

-Zoo Keeper was re-released in the 2005 Taito Legends collection for PlayStation 2, Xbox, and Microsoft Windows.
+Zoo Keeper was re-released in the 2005 Taito Legends collection for PlayStation 2, Xbox, and Windows.

 The game's main character, Zeke, later appeared in a family-friendly version of Taito's mechanical game Ice Cold Beer called Zeke's Peak.
 In this game, Zeke is a mountain climber instead of a zookeeper.